How to Apply

 Standardized Test Scores

 The Graduate Record Exam (GRE) is not required for admission to the Master of Science in Histotechnology program.

 Please write approximately 500 words explaining your reasons for pursuing a degree from Drexel; discuss goals, conditions or career applications that motivate you to pursue graduate studies at Drexel University College of Medicine; what are your most important accomplishments; and what do you expect to achieve through this program.
-For fall 2017 and future terms, submit your essay with your application or through the Discover Drexel portal after you submit your application.
+Submit your essay with your application or through the Discover Drexel portal after you submit your application.

 Upload your résumé as part of your admission application or through the Discover Drexel portal after you submit your application.